ultravioletasdf/splitscript.js/README.md

-# 🔗 A module for connecting to apis and gateways such as discord

-Latest version: `@0.10.1`

--   Fixed unsupported markdown
+## ❓ A server-based library with event listeners and APIs for discord

 ## 🔗 Contents